Report finds flaws in Catholic Church abuse-prevention plans

 “They have a long way to go,” she said.
 “Whatever the numbers of cases are, the policies are still not adequate.”

+Under Hamilton’s leadership, CHILD USA has been a strong advocate for tougher child protection policies and has pushed for changes in statute of limitation laws so victims of long-ago child sex abuse could sue institutions such as the Catholic church and the Boy Scouts of America.

-Among the major areas of concern for CHILD USA are the archdioceses’ procedures for investigating sex abuse allegations.
+Among the major areas of concern in the new CHILD USA report are the archdioceses’ procedures for investigating sex abuse allegations.

 The report found only five archdioceses have policies allowing for an independent investigator to take charge of a probe.
 In most archdioceses, it said, the lead investigator is someone with a high-level church role, such as the archbishop, the vicar general for clergy or the legal counsel.